 My family has lived and farmed in Weber County, Utah since the 1850s.
 Through running Harvest Moon, I will be going back to my family’s agrarian roots in the area, working the same land they worked.

 This year, I have officially embarked on my first year flower farming, which I am looking forward to as an experimental year.
-My intention is to bring something unique to Weber County, by producing local, sustainably grown cut flowers, and all natural, small batch floral tonics made with the best ingredients available.
+My intention is to provide local, sustainably grown cut flowers, and all natural, small batch floral tonics made with the best ingredients available.

-My hope is that my flowers and tonics can enliven, brighten and bring joy to others like they have for me.
+My hope is that my flowers and tonics can enliven and bring joy to others like they have for me.